WSU-CDSC/Documentation/Cloud-AIP-Workflow.md

 The scripts rely on a central file containing methods etc, and will look for this script in their same directory, so make sure that the `wsu-functions.rb` file is always present along side of the scripts.

 There is a conig file (`wsu-microservices.config`) that also must be present in the script directory.
-This file can be opened using a text editor, and is used to set options such as email reporting and logfile location.
+This file sets the following options:
+* Email address for metadata reports
+* File path for metada reports (if not set, will default to home directory)
+* Credentials for IBM Watson

 ## Workflow Steps and Scripts: